26 Years Later, 'Lorena' Revisits The Bobbitt Saga — And The Media Reaction

 As you might guess from its title, Amazon's Lorena ultimately extends more sympathy to her than to her ex-husband.
 But since the documentary ends by following both of their actions in the decades since — including John Wayne Bobbitt's forays into porn films and other attempts to cash in on his so-called celebrity — that's a justifiable conclusion.

-But the primary verdict delivered by the documentary is that the media were at fault too — as were our society's attitudes about when to believe women who come forward with tales of abuse.
+But the primary verdict delivered by the documentary is that the media were at fault, too — as were our society's attitudes about when to believe women who come forward with tales of abuse.
 Watch the TV show Lorena, then decide for yourself whether, in the 26 years since the Bobbitt case, our attitudes and our tabloid culture have changed that much — or changed enough.